dcts/coinrocketapp.com/README.md

 ### Contribute

 if you want to contribute in any way, feel free to tackle a point from the above todo list and create a pull request!
-You can also write me if you want to collaborate (thomas.starzynski@unibas.ch), I'd love to work on this.
+You can also write me if you want to collaborate (thomas.starzynski@unibas.ch), I'd love to work on this more intensively!